SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ```

-To interpret basic new we rely on the one of Pharo because our interpreter does not its own memory management.
+To interpret `basicNew`, we rely on the one of Pharo because our interpreter does not its own memory management.

 ```
 CInterpreter >> primitiveBasicNew